-The Hurunui district is located just a short 45 minute drive north of Christchurch International Airport.
+The Hurunui district is part of North Canterbury & is located just a short 45 minute drive north of Christchurch International Airport.

-A great way to ensure you see a good chunk of this amazing place is to head along the Alpine Pacific Touring Route (APT) – a 450km journey that runs between Christchurch and the beautiful hubs of Hanmer Springs, the Waipara Valley and Kaikōura.
+A great way to ensure you see a good chunk of this amazing place is to head along the Alpine Pacific Touring Route (APT) – a 450km of spectacular.
+A journey that runs between Christchurch and the beautiful hubs of Hanmer Springs, the Waipara Valley and Kaikōura.
+But dont forget the hidden gems in the middle!
+Take your time and truly discover what is in our back yard.

 Tucked away amid forests and mountains, the picturesque village of Hanmer Springs is thriving – with a real buzz in the air and plenty to do, including award winning thermal pools.